ranveign/django-by-errors/doc/index.rst

 We will also make the form layout a bit nicer with the third party **Crispy Forms** module.
 This will help us by adding useful `CSS`_ classes that will be styled by the bootstrap css rules.
-To INSTALLED_APPS in *setup.py*, add ``crispy_forms`` and install django-crispy-forms with pip::
+To INSTALLED_APPS in *settings.py*, add ``crispy_forms`` and install django-crispy-forms with pip::

-    pip install django-crispy-forms
+    pip install --update django-crispy-forms

 Below the extends line in the food_form template, add: